Wimmics/KGnoVis/Presentation code - dev.md

 ## Part 2 : Table

+The table uses the Grid.js library.

 The table contains the SPARQL results from the select.
-Those values are spread into x columns based on the variables given in the select part.
-We choosed 3 variables that will be the nodes and the links of the graph.
+Those values are spread into x columns, based on the variables given in the select part.
+We manually defined 3 variables that will be the nodes and the links of the graph.

 The table prints by default 10 lines of data at a time, but the user can explore them and change the lines.

 Since there are for the moment no optionnal parameters in the function building the table, you need to simply input the dataset to call the table function in the code.
-For a user of the interface, there is no need to call anything except the dataset.
+The function render the table and requires only one parameter that is the dataset.

 ```javascript